A Toy Model of Universality: Reverse Engineering How Networks Learn Group Operations: Additional Reverse Engineering of Mainline Model

 \textbf{Logit Similarity.} Observed logits $l(a,b,c)$ are an $n^3$ dimensional tensor over all input pairs $(a,b)$ and outputs $c$.
 The \abbrevalgorithm{} algorithm's character predictions $\chi(abc^{-1})$ are also an $n^3$ tensor.
 We compute the correlation of these by flattening each tensor into a vector of dimension $n^3$, and computing the cosine similarity of these.

-\textbf{Representation Space.} Each representation gives a set of $n$ $d \times d$ matrices, one for each group element.
+\textbf{Representation Space and Projection.} We perform an operation analogous to extracting the Fourier modes of a periodic function at each frequency. \footnote{The Fourier transform of a $\mathbb{C}$ valued function over $G$ can in fact be defined rigorously via representation theory.
+We omit details here.} Each representation gives a set of $n$ $d \times d$ matrices, one for each group element.
 We wish to investigate to what degree these are present in various model weights or activations.
 We can think of each representation as an $n \times d^2$ tensor of flattened matrices $R$.
 We call the $n$-dimensional space spanned by these $d^2$ columns \emph{representation space}.
 In order to project onto this space, we apply QR decomposition to $R$, obtaining $\tilde{R}$.

 Any embedding or unembedding can be thought of an an $n \times h$ tensor $W$.
 Then $\tilde{R}^T W$ is a $d^2 \times h$ matrix.
 By inspecting the $h$ dimension of this matrix, we may understand neuron clustering, and by comparing the norm of it relative to the norm of the embedding or unembedding, we understand the percentage contribution of the subspace.
 An entirely analogous methodology is applied to understanding the MLP neurons via hidden representation spaces.